-I tested the Mosquito TNT in my Pennsylvania yard and have concluded that they do not control mosquitoes.
-Moreover, they kill a considerable number of non-target organisms, including pollinators, and provide an ideal habitat for fly larvae that feed on the decaying carcasses of previous victims.
+I tested the Mosquito TNT in my Pennsylvania yard and concluded that it does not control mosquitoes.
+Moreover, they kill a considerable number of non-target organisms, including pollinators, provide an ideal habitat for fly larvae that feed on the decaying carcasses of previous victims, and smell bad.
 My full review is below.
-I also include tips on getting your money back when the company refuses to honor its 100% guarantee.
+If you just want tips for getting your money refunded, you can jump to that part.

 I took photographs of four traps every several days as a way to record what types of insects were being killed.
 By far the most common were flies (fruit flies, blow flies, picture-winged flies, etc.), wasps (yellowjackets and hornets), earwigs, beetles, and bumblebees.
 After about 20 days the stench was enough to make me gag whenever I got close.
-At no point during my inspections did I notice a single mosquito.
-I never even observed a mosquito near the containers.
+At no point during my inspections did I notice any mosquitoes either inside or near the containers.

-After several weeks, the fluid was teaming with larvae of multiple species of flies.
+After several weeks, the fluid was full of fly larvae.
 Some were humpbacked flies (Phoridae):

-The containers also contained larvae of Coboldia fuscipes, a type of minute scavenger fly (Scatopsidae).
+The containers also contained larvae that I eventually identified as Coboldia fuscipes, a type of minute scavenger fly (Scatopsidae).
 Here are photographs of the larval, pupal, and adult stages.

-Given the very small amount of bait it is clear that not enough carbon dioxide would ever be produced to attract a mosquito.
-Moreover, traps are not generating heat or emitting vertebrate odors, important cues that mosquitoes use to find hosts.
-All yeast-and-sugar traps on the market are scams and this one is no different.
+Given the very small size of the ingredient packet, not enough carbon dioxide would be produced to attract mosquitoes.
+To produce the required amount one would need several pounds of sugar.
+Moreover, traps are not generating heat or emitting certain odors, cues that mosquitoes use to find hosts.

-Another tactic is to show images that have been Photoshopped.
-For example, the image below has mosquitoes that were carefully copied and pasted from a photograph taken in Germany by Steffen Kugler.
-It took me approximately 5 mins to figure that out.
-It’s unclear whether Tougher Than Tom has legally licensed that photograph.
+Another tactic is to show images of traps that have been manipulated to include mosquitoes.
+For example, the image below has mosquitoes that were copied and pasted from a photograph taken in a German laboratory.

-A more recent development is to show AI-generated videos that depict swarms of mosquitoes trying to get into the holes.
+A more recent development is to show AI-generated videos that depict mosquitoes trying to get into the holes.
 Or dozens of mosquitoes trapped and drowning.
 It should be emphasized that if the traps were capable of attracting mosquitoes, the company would simply use real videos.
-Because that footage doesn’t exist the company resorts to trickery.
 Here’s an example ad (on Facebook).
-It’s hilarious to see the mosquitoes flying around inside the fluid (that doesn’t happen in real life).
 Here’s a screenshot:

 Tougher Than Tom also uses “user-generated content” (UGC) to push the Mosquito TNT on TikTok, Instagram, and YouTube.
-Users invariably say the product is amazingly effective, even though it appears they have set them up only moments before.
-The influencers seem to be following a script that frequently includes how safe the ingredients are, how yards become “mosquito-free,” and how traps eliminate worries over mosquito-borne diseases (all claims that violate FIFRA).
+These people invariably say the product is effective even though it appears they have set them up only moments before and thus would be unable to assess whether population levels have dropped over time.
+The UGC ads seem to be following a script supplied by Tougher Than Tom that often includes how safe the ingredients are, how yards become mosquito-free, and how traps eliminate worries over mosquito-borne diseases (all claims that violate FIFRA).
 None shows mosquitoes inside a Mosquito TNT.
 The UGCs rarely disclose a financial relationship with the company even though that is required by the FTC.

 Sale-price fraud

-Tougher Than Tom also deceives users about the price of the Mosquito TNT by using strike-through pricing, showing the “sale” price relative to a putative regular price that is there just to make you think you’re getting a deal.
-And the deal is “always just about to expire so act now!”
+Tougher Than Tom also deceives users about the price of the Mosquito TNT by using strike-through pricing, showing the “sale” price relative to a putative regular price that is there just to make you think you’re getting a great deal.
+And the discount is “always just about to expire, so act now!”
 Strike-through pricing is illegal at the federal and state level.
-If there’s an attorney out there looking for a super-easy class-action to file, this would be it.
-For reference, Tougher Than Tom obtains these containers for approximately $0.69 apiece.
-That should give you a sense of how much money the owner has likely made over the years.

 How to get a refund

-- Posting a review on Trustpilot.
-Quote the specific wording about guarantee(s) as well as your order number.
-The company seems to monitor this site closely and will often try to appease consumers in an effort to maintain a good standing on the review site.
-Note that Tougher Than Tom often tries to get negative reviews taken down by flagging them for “harmful or illegal content” (LOL), so contact Trustpilot and report that, too.
+- Post a review on Trustpilot or BBB that details exactly why you are dissatisfied with the product’s performance.
+Quote some specific wording from one of the many money-back guarantees as well as your order number.
+Highlight that the company seems to be giving full refunds to others who have left reviews, and that you’d like the same.
+FYI, Tougher Than Tom often tries to get negative reviews taken down by flagging them for “harmful or illegal content”, so contact Trustpilot and report that, too.

-- Filing a complaint with your State Attorney General.
+- If company refuses to refund your order in full, file a complaint with your State Attorney General.
 You can learn about this option by conducting an internet search for “file complaint with attorney general [insert your state]”.
-The office will then contact the owner of Tougher Than Tom on your behalf, using legal language that may get the company’s attention.
+Again, mention the specific language about money-back guarantees, and how company is refusing to honor it.
+The Attorney General (or his/her staff) will then contact the owner of Tougher Than Tom on your behalf.
+This can work very quickly, especially if you live in a state where the Mosquito TNT cannot legally sold (see above section).

 How to file a state or federal complaint

-If you’d like to help protect other consumers (and you should), you can report the company for making false or misleading claims.
+If you’d like to help protect other consumers, report the company for making false or misleading claims.
 You can also report when Tougher Than Tom ships the device to one of the 11 states that bans it (see full list above).

 To locate the person in charge of pesticide registration and enforcement in your state, click on this map.
 These people have the power to revisit a product’s registration status as well as levy fines against the company for shipping to the state without a registration.
 In your email, provide details of what your traps have captured and attach photographs if possible.

 You can also report the company to the EPA and the FTC.
-For these communications it is helpful to attach screenshots of the marketing materials that led you to believe that the product eliminated (completely got rid of) mosquitoes.
+For these communications it is helpful to attach screenshots of the marketing materials with false claims.
 If you noticed zero mosquitoes inside your traps, mention that, too.
 And take pics of contents.

 If you would like to get a better sense of the company’s past legal troubles I would highly recommend reading the consent agreement reached with the EPA in 2025 that resulted in a $80,800 penalty payment.
 That’s likely a very small fraction of the profits made by the owner each year.